 This vegan power bowl is packed with nutrients and flavors.
 The roasted squash and cauliflower along with the warm farro and pumpkin seeds make it perfectly suited for fall.

 This month’s Recipe Redux challenge was to create a plant protein power bowl.
 From smoothie bowls to salad bowls, bowl-based meals are all the rage these days.
 I love the trend, as it generally means you are adding a variety of plant-based foods to your plate, or rather, your bowl.
 (Just be mindful of your portion sizes).
+People often ask me what the best vegan protein sources are and there are so many to choose from!
+I find making these vegan power bowls is a great way to incorporate lots of protein into my diet.

 “Make half your plate veggies is” a phrase I say often.
 While this can be a challenge when served some of the classic American meals, it’s easy when veggies are the base or mainstay of your meal, as in these bowls.
 Even better, rather than just having a side of broccoli on your plate, the bowl trend encourages a VARIETY of veggies…ideally of different colors and textures.